-- To provide fundamental knowledge in reinforcement and matrix materials. - To impart knowledge on polymer matrix composites. - To expose the characteristics and different fabrication techniques on polymer and metal matrix composites. - To impart knowledge on ceramic matrix composites. - To provide knowledge on the micro mechanism of composites.
+- To provide fundamental knowledge in reinforcement and matrix materials. - To impart knowledge on polymer matrix composites. - To impart knowledge on polymer matrix composites.
+To expose the characteristics and different fabrication techniques of metal matrix composites. - To impart knowledge on ceramic matrix composites. - To provide knowledge on the micro mechanism of composites.